-- VII.Q.1.
-SUBSTANTIAL COMPLIANCE - The County shall keep an emergency response carts and bag that includes appropriate equipment, including a first aid kit, CPR mask or Ambu bag, and emergency rescue tool in close proximity to all housing units.
+- VII.Q.1. - ACH Status: SUBSTANTIAL COMPLIANCE

+- The County shall keep an emergency response carts and bag that includes appropriate equipment, including a first aid kit, CPR mask or Ambu bag, and emergency rescue tool in close proximity to all housing units.
 All custodial and medical staff be trained on the location of this emergency response bag and shall receive regular training on emergency response procedures, including how to use appropriate equipment. - ACH health staff maintains emergency equipment and supplies to ensure availability and operability in the event of an emergency.
-A monthly inventory check is performed to ensure that supplies are not expired. - VII.Q.2.
-SUBSTANTIAL COMPLIANCE - All Medical staff are required to be trained in first aid and CPR.
-QI tracks this area for compliance and reporting. - o All staff shall receive regular training on emergency procedures including how to use emergency equipment. - Man down drills are practiced once a year on each shift at each jail facility.
-These drills are debriefed, and results are shared with all health staff, and recommendations for health staff are acted upon. - VII.Q.3.
-SUBSTANTIAL COMPLIANCE - It is the policy of the County that any staff who discovers an inmate attempting suicide shall immediately respond, survey the scene to ensure the emergency is genuine, and alert other staff to call for medical personnel.
-Trained staff begins to administer standard first aid and/or CPR, as appropriate.
+A monthly inventory check is performed to ensure that supplies are not expired. - SSO Status: SUBSTANTIAL COMPLIANCE

+- VII.Q.2. - ACH Status: SUBSTANTIAL COMPLIANCE - All Medical staff are required to be trained in first aid and CPR.
+QI tracks this area for compliance and reporting. - All staff shall receive regular training on emergency procedures including how to use emergency equipment. - Man down drills are practiced once a year on each shift at each jail facility.
+These drills are debriefed, and results are shared with all health staff, and recommendations for health staff are acted upon. - SSO Status: SUBSTANTIAL COMPLIANCE - Current custody practice.
+Sworn staff receives CPR training every two years.
+It is part of our Advanced Officer Training (AOT) program. - VII.O.3.
+SUBSTANTIAL COMPLIANCE - o It is the policy of the County that any staff who discovers an inmate attempting suicide shall immediately respond, survey the scene to ensure the emergency is genuine, and alert other staff to call for medical personnel.
+Trained staff begins to administer standard first aid and/or CPR, as appropriate. - SSO Status: SUBSTANTIAL COMPLIANCE

-Quality Assurance and Quality Improvement (Section VII; Provisions R.) Status: SUBSTANTIAL COMPLIANCE
+Quality Assurance and Quality Improvement

+(Section VII; Provisions R.)